cashpw/hugo-tufte/README.md

 ## Install

 1. Ensure you're running [hugo *extended*](https://gohugo.io/installation/) (required for SCSS)
 1. Add this repository to your hugo site's `themes` folder.
-We recommend including it as a submodule (`git su`)
+We recommend including it as a submodule:

     ```shell
     cd <your site>/themes